Connect with us

 on

 There is a lot of misunderstanding surrounding OKRs and KPIs.
-While the two concepts are related and work together toward designated business goals, they are not the same.
+While the two concepts are related and work together toward designated business goals, they differ.

 Objective and Key Result (OKR) and Key Performance Indicator (KPI) are often bounced around the conference rooms of progressive businesses for a good reason.
-When OKRs and KPIs are implemented correctly, business planning is enjoyable and highly productive.
+Business planning is enjoyable and highly productive when OKRs and KPIs are implemented correctly.

-In this business blog, we explain these OKRs and KPIs in detail and outline the key differences between these two strategies.
+This business blog explains these OKRs and KPIs in detail and outlines the critical differences between these two strategies.

 What is KPI?

-KPI stands for key performance indicator.
-KPIs are a kind of performance metric meant to evaluate the success of specific activity over a given time period.
+KPI stands for key performance indicators.
+KPIs are performance metrics meant to evaluate the success of a specific activity over a given period.

 KPIs can be applied to projects, programs, products, individuals, and other initiatives.